-COPD patients may breathe easier, thanks to the WiiMay 16th, 2011 in Health /
+COPD patients may breathe easier, thanks to the WiiMay 16, 2011 in Medicine & Health / Health

 According to a new study conducted by researchers in Connecticut, the Wii Fit offers patients with chronic obstructive pulmonary disease (COPD) an effective workout and one that, because it is enjoyable, patients are more likely to use.

 "Our study showed that COPD patients exercised at a relatively high percent of their maximum during three to five minutes of specified Wii Fitexercises, indicating the Wii Fit may be a reasonable home-based exercise regimen for COPD patients," said Jeffrey Albores, MD, Internal Medicine Resident, University of Connecticut Health Center.

 The results will be presented at the ATS 2011 International Conference in Denver.